GSB-Deleven/OneClick-DelevenPi4/README.md

 * overclock (maybe)
 * everything should get updated, upgraded and cleaned up

+## Project Status
+Just started to work on it, nowhere near to be usable

-# How to use the Script
+## How to use the Script

 The Idea of the script is, that you download it to your Pi, then edit it to your liking, and let it run

-# How to read and change the Script
+## How to read and change the Script

 All Paths, IPs etc. are examples only, you need to adjust it to your specifics.